binhex/documentation/docker/faq/vpn.md

 ```
 2020-03-25 17:05:32,603 DEBG 'start-script' stdout output:
-[info] PIA endpoint 'sweden.privateinternetaccess.com' is in the list of endpoints that support port forwarding
+[info] PIA endpoint 'austria.privacy.network' is in the list of endpoints that support port forwarding

 2020-03-25 17:05:32,603 DEBG 'start-script' stdout output:
 [info] List of PIA endpoints that support port forwarding:-